You might be wondering… why do planets move across space? Why does the earth remain in orbit? How come the moon cannot fall to the earth?

 First law: Planets move in elliptical orbits with the sun at one focus of the ellipse.

-Second law: given planet covers the same area of space in the same amount of time, regardless of orbit location.
+Second law: A given planet covers the same area of space in the same amount of time, regardless of orbit location.

 Third law: The average distance of a planet from the sun cubed is proportional to the orbital period squared.